aspectran/aspectran.github.io/_pages/en/aspectran/getting-started.md

     ```bash
     mvn package
     ```
-    If the build is successful, a `hello-aspectran-1.0.0-SNAPSHOT.jar` file will be created in the `target` directory.
+    If the build is successful, a `hello-aspectran-jar-with-dependencies.jar` file will be created in the `target` directory.

 2.  **Run**: Run the application with the following command.
 You must pass the path to the `aspectran-config.apon` file as an argument.
     ```bash
-    java -jar target/hello-aspectran-1.0.0-SNAPSHOT.jar aspectran-config.apon
+    java -jar target/hello-aspectran-jar-with-dependencies.jar aspectran-config.apon
     ```

     When the application starts, the Aspectran shell prompt will appear with a welcome message like this: